 Driving around New Jersey can be complicated.
 Major highways, such as the Garden State Parkway, the New Jersey Turnpike, Route 80, and Route 78 carry thousands of people from one part of the state to the other.
 Beyond that, there are hundreds of other major highways, county roads, and local roads that carry hundreds of people each day.
 Since there are many drivers on the road, there are many car accidents.
 Getting injured in a car accident is a traumatic event.
 It can leave a person facing long-term injuries or disabilities.
 They may be unable to return to work in the same capacity as before and face mounting medical bills.

 New Jersey law allows victims to recoup their losses from their auto insurance.
 However, there are certain instances when a victim can sue a liable party.
-If you have been injured in an accident, contact the Mount Laurel car accident lawyers at the Law Office of David S. Rochman for help determining the best course of action after a collision.
+If you have been injured in an accident, contact the South Jersey car accident lawyers at the Law Office of David S. Rochman for help determining the best course of action after a collision.

 What are Common Types of Car Accidents?